 How to Cook Sausage in the Oven

-Cooking sausage in the oven frees up your stovetop for preparing other parts of your meal.
+Cooking Italian sausage in the oven frees up your stovetop for preparing other parts of your meal.
 The oven also gives you more temperature control, especially if you use both an oven thermometer and a meat thermometer.
-If you want to bake something else in the oven at the same time, you can adjust the temperature you use for cooking the sausage.
+If you want to let the sausage bake and make something else in the oven at the same time, you can adjust the temperature you use for cooking the sausage.
 For convenience, flavor and ease, few other cooking methods for sausage match oven preparation.

 1. Location, Location, Location